How to harden Windows XP, Windows Vista and Windows 7?

 Can Windows 7 and Windows XP be hardened by software?

-Even system hardening of a single computer can be very time-consuming, as hundreds of settings have to be made.
+Even System Hardening of a single computer can be very time-consuming, as hundreds of settings have to be made.
 In an IT system landscape with dozens or hundreds of computers, the effort is multiplied.
-The solution is automated system hardening, for example with the Enforce Administrator.
+The solution is automated System Hardening, for example with the Enforce Administrator.

 However, there are no such professional solutions for outdated operating systems such as Windows XP, Windows 7 and Windows Vista.
 In this case, IT experts have to harden the corresponding desktop PCs and notebooks manually.

 Do you need assistance with this?
 The team of FB Pro GmbH will be happy to assist you with words and deeds!
-We audit your systems, implement Windows hardening and perform regular system hardening to the highest standards.
+We audit your systems, implement Windows hardening and perform regular System Hardening to the highest standards.

 Send us a mail!